kanchantewary/learn-pyspark/LEARN-RDD.md

 ## Performance Tuning

-a. avoid too few partitions. it would lead to less concurrency (and unused cores). should be at least 2 times to number of cores.
+a. avoid too few partitions. it would lead to less concurrency (and unused cores).
 b. avoid too many partitions. it would mean more framework overhead.
 c. avoid too big partitions
 d. if no of partitions are close to 2000, bump it up to make it above 2000